 2008 Dr. Donald H. Keith is elected Chairman of the Board of Trustees

-2009 The Museum Board of Trustees undertakes a restructuring and hires Mrs. Patricia Saxton as Museum Director and Mrs. Jackie Garbarino and Gift Shop and Volunteer Manager
+2009 The Museum Board of Trustees undertakes a restructuring and hires Mrs. Patricia Saxton as Museum Director and Mrs. Jackie Garbarino as Gift Shop and Volunteer Manager

 2010 The Museum Board of Trustees secures a commitment to the first parcel of land in the Village at Grace Bay from Mr. George Coggins of Jeanette Caribbean for the new branch of the Museum on Providenciales